abishekmuthian/open-payment-host/README.md

 ![Open Payment Host home page](/demo/home.png)

 ## What
-Open Payment Host is an easy to run self-hosted, minimalist Payments Host through which we can easily sell our digital items without paying double commissions while having total control over our sales and data.
+Open Payment Host is an easy to run self-hosted, minimalist payments host through which we can easily sell our digital items without paying double commissions while having total control over our sales and data.

 ## Why
 Selling digital items on web as an indie requires using platforms where we have to pay double commissions(to the platform and the payment gateway) and our content is forever locked within those platforms.